About Our Classes

 Writing Salon workshops focus almost exclusively on the development of students’ writing and critiquing skills.
 With the instructor serving as workshop leader, students spend the majority of class time discussing each other’s work.
 Commitment level is higher for workshops since students are often expected to work on their own writing and read their classmates’ writing outside of class.
 To create an intimate environment and to ensure each student receives ample workshopping time, workshops are often capped at 9 or 10 participants.
 Workshops are best suited for writers who have taken writing classes in the past and who have work that they’d like to develop and revise as well as an interest in offering feedback on classmates’ work.

 The Writing Salon has run classes in this format since 1999.
-In-person classes take place at either our Berkeley or San Francisco location.
+In-person classes take place at our San Francisco location.
 Most classes are capped at 14 participants.
 The cap for workshop-style classes ranges from 8-12 participants.

 Online – Live Zoom Videoconference

 Our most popular online class format, the Zoom videoconference simulates an in-person classroom experience as closely as possible in an online format.
 To attend classes, you’ll need a phone, tablet or computer and access to the internet.
 You can participate in the class from wherever you’d like, whether on your living room couch or in your office.

 When Jane Underwood, founder of The Writing Salon, started the Daily Write Round Robin, she created not just a writing course but a vibrant community, one that has continued and grown for well over a decade.
 In this course, participants receive daily writing prompts from facilitator Kathy Garlick and engage in partner exchanges via email.
 Writers in all genres and at all levels of experience take this class.
 All participants are expected to commit to the class for 20-30 minutes each day.
 The class is offered multiple times throughout the year in a 3-week, 6-week, and 8-week format.